dorkamotorka/ebpf-labs/labs/my-first-ebpf-program-5120140e/index.md

 The `hello` eBPF application should now capture and log `Hello world` each time a process is executed on the system.

-Well, not exactly.
+Well, not exactly...

 To keep this tutorial as simple as possible, our user and kernel programs aren’t communicating with each other yet — they would need a buffer to exchange data.
 We’ll cover that in a future tutorial.
-If you’re curious, this is typically implemented using [different types of BPF maps](https://docs.kernel.org/bpf/maps.html).
+But if you’re curious, this is typically implemented using [different types of BPF maps](https://docs.kernel.org/bpf/maps.html).

-For now, every time a process runs on the system, our eBPF program does capture the event and executes, but the only visible output is in the eBPF logs, where we write `Hello world` with the line:
+For now, every time a process runs on the system, our eBPF program does capture the event and executes, but just logs the `Hello world` to the eBPF logs.
+This done by the following line:

 ```c [hello.c]{4}
 ...